 E. AP Physics 1: Students with high ability and interest in science might choose this course.
-It meets every day for 40 minutes.
 It does have math requirements:

 Math: concurrent enrollment in Functions or beyond.

 Science: You MUST earn a B- or better in both semesters of Biology, and an A- or better is strongly recommended.